-This document summarises the user requirements for the Essential Climate Variable (ECV) 'Lakes' collected within the framework of the European Space Agency's Lakes Climate Change Initiative (http://cci.esa.int/lakes) (Lake_cci).
-It presents the synthesised information obtained through review of existing documents, and of publications and projects has been done, plus a user survey of 53 respondents.
-A perspective to update the understanding of user requirements it is also outlined in the last section.
+This document summarises the user requirements for the Essential Climate Variable (ECV) 'Lakes' collected within the framework of the European Space Agency's Lakes Climate Change Initiative (http://cci.esa.int/lakes) (Lakes\cci).
+It presents the synthesised information obtained through review of existing documents, and of publications and projects, plus a user survey of 53 respondents.
+A perspective to update the understanding of user requirements, more focused on climate community needs, it is also outlined in the last section.

-The approach builds on a review of existing requirements that were specified both in the Statement of Work and in the Lakes_cci proposal as a set of existing requirements was already existing, such as those specified by the Global Climate Observing System (GCOS).
-Then, a new set of user requirements for Lakes_cci have been obtained through an online survey, which was open to both current and potential users of the ECV Lakes for both climate and more general applications.
+The approach builds on a review of existing requirements that were specified both in the Statement of Work and in the Lakes\cci as those specified by the Global Climate Observing System (GCOS).
+Then, a new set of user requirements for Lakes\cci have been obtained through an online survey, which was open to both current and potential users of the ECV Lakes for both climate and more general applications.
 The survey has been widely disseminated via conferences, email, Twitter, Slack channels and online, including to the CCI Climate Modelling User Group (CMUG) and the project's Climate Research Group (CRG).

-The following points of interest have arisen:
+The following points of interest have arisen from this preliminary user consultation and analysis: